LZY-the-boys/MIRACLE/README.md

 bash pipeline.sh
 ```
 which call `train_cvae.sh` for training and `gen_cave.sh` for generation.
+We select the 11th epoch model as our final model.
 Notice that for different dataset or different senarioes, you may need to adjust hyper-parameters to gain better results.

 ## Customize you data